 Keep scrolling to find out how to cover cystic acne like a makeup artist!

 It is always important to moisturize your skin before applying any type of makeup.
 However, it’s especially important in cases of cystic acne.
-A lot of the trouble we have with concealing the area is due to the difference in texture of the skin.
+A lot of the trouble we have with concealing the area is due to the difference in the texture of the skin.
 Moisturizing all over will help to create an even surface for application.
 I suggest Embryolisse Lait Crème Concentre ($16) for normal to dry skin.
-For oily skin, try Murad Oil Control Mattifier SPF 15 PA++ ($40).
+For oily skin, try Murad Oil-Control Mattifier SPF 15 PA++ ($40).

 Next, prime the skin (for most of the same reasons as above).
 An allover primer will help your foundations and concealers stick to problem areas and stay put.
 I like Laura Mercier Foundation Primer ($34) for all types of skin—it’s simple, it’s clean, and it creates the perfect uniform texture for foundation/concealer application.
 If you have oilier skin, Lise Watier Base Miracle Pore Minimizing Primer ($36) is great.